• Skip to primary navigation

 The Bad

 The Pieces: Probably my least favorite thing about the Platypus GravityWorks is the fact that it requires five individual pieces to function.
-The two reservoirs, the filter, and the two (different/unique) hoses to connect the filter to the bags.
-Once, I was missing a piece of tubing and instead of effortlessly being able to filter from one bag to another, I had to manually fill bottles one at a time.
-Admittedly, my fault, but not something that would happen with a less complex filter.
-Platypus even sells replacement reservoirs, filters, and hoses in the case you misplace yours.
+The two reservoirs, the filter, and the two (different/unique) hoses connect the filter to the bags.
+Once, I was missing a piece of tubing, and instead of effortlessly being able to filter from one bag to another, I had to manually fill bottles one at a time.
+It’s my fault, but it would not happen with a less complex filter.
+If you misplace yours, Platypus even sells replacement reservoirs, filters, and hoses.

 The Freezing: As with all hollow fiber filters, the GravityWorks is susceptible to freezing.
-You cannot let the filter freeze or residual water in the filter can expand and damage the filter rendering it ineffective.
-If you’re going to be out for cold nights, this means sleeping with the filter portion of your GravityWorks in your sleeping bag (or otherwise insulating it during the night).
+You cannot let the filter freeze, or residual water in it can expand and damage it, rendering it ineffective.
+If you’ll be out for cold nights, this means sleeping with the filter portion of your GravityWorks in your sleeping bag (or otherwise insulating it during the night).
 And if you’re out in below-freezing temperatures during the day, you may need to look for a different water filter.

 Who is it for?

-Solo Backpackers: In its 6L version the Platypus GravityWorks is only a great move for solo backpackers who know ahead of time that they’re going to have very large water carries.
-If you’ll be backpacking in an area where water will be more readily available and won’t be the primary concern of your time outdoors, you can probably pass on the GravityWorks (or just go with the 2L version).
+Solo Backpackers: In its 6L version, the Platypus GravityWorks is only a great move for solo backpackers who know ahead of time that they will have very large water carries.
+If you’ll be backpacking in an area where water will be more readily available and won’t be the primary concern of your time outdoors, you can probably pass on the GravityWorks (or go with the 2L version).

 Couples: The Platypus GravityWorks can be a great option for couples – especially if water isn’t going to be readily available and you expect to be carrying 3+ liters at a time.
 Just make sure you’re not planning on getting separated if this will be the only water filter you choose to carry between the two of you.

-Groups: In its 6L version, the Platypus GravityWorks is an excellent choice for groups.
+Groups: In its 6L version, the Platypus GravityWorks is an excellent group choice.
 I would say it does a great job filtering for three – maybe four – people, but you would want a second one if you’re going to be in a group of 5+.
 At that point, you would probably want (at least) one backup filter anyway.
 GravityWorks for groups (see what I did there?)

 Popular Alternatives